CodeNow/dock-init/README.md

 Use the `util/lock-keys.sh` script to ensure that all private keys are, well, locked down.

+## Modifying an Existing AMI
+This is the easy way to build a new AMI for use by shiva.
+To do so find the id of the AMI used by shiva (`configs/.env.production[-beta]`) and spin up a new instance with that AMI in AWS (do not provide a user-data script).

+The resulting instance will be a perfect snapshot of the last AMI that was built.
+You can then modify it how you wish, and create a new AMI from the running instance.

 ## Building an AMI From Scratch (WIP)

 NOTE: There should be an ansible script to perform this work in the future, but